simuchand/30-days-of-code/README.md

 ### Day 07 | Feb 15 -> Neumorphism Buttons
 * Buttton styles in neumorphism designs with HTML and CSS
 * Neomorphism Design

+### Day 08 | Feb 15 -> Neumorphism Toggle for Dark and Light theme
+* Toggle style in neumorphism desing with HTML and CSS.
+* implementation of Dark and Light theme with JavaScript.
+* Neomorphism Design